The Mental Challenges of Golf

 Winning the Battle Upstairs

-The mental challenges of golf—focus, decision-making, confidence, and emotional control—separate good golfers from frustrated ones.
+The mental challenges of golf, like focus, decision-making, confidence, and emotional control, are what separate good golfers from frustrated ones.

 You don’t need a perfect swing.
-You need a clear head, a simple plan, and the ability to laugh when things go sideways (sometimes literally).
+What you need is a clear head, a simple plan, and the ability to laugh when things go sideways—sometimes in more ways than one.

-Master the mental game, and golf becomes more fun, more consistent, and way less stressful.
-And if not… well, at least the walk is nice.
+If you master the mental game, golf becomes more fun, more consistent, and much less stressful.
+If not, at least you can enjoy the walk.